Centre for the Study of the Legacies of British Slavery: United Kingdom

 A two-part television programme, Britain's Forgotten Slave-owners, was broadcast by the BBC to accompany the public launch of the project.
 It was presented by the historian David Olusoga and won a BAFTA award and the Royal Historical Society Public History Prize for Broadcasting.

 Organisations that existed at the time of slavery have begun to examine their histories and search for any connections.
+For example, the University of Glasgow launched an inquiry to understand the impact of slavery on the institution.

+Similarly, in 2020, the Scott Trust, owner of The Guardian newspaper, commissioned research into its founders' links to the transatlantic slave trade, which led to the establishment of a restorative justice program that is ongoing.

+In 2023, the Trevelyan family, whose ancestor Sir John Trevelyan, 4th Baronet was compensated for ownership of slaves in Grenada, issued a formal apology and launched the Trevelyan Family Reparations Fund to support education projects in the country.

-For example, the University of Glasgow launched an enquiry to understand the impact of slavery on the institution.
-A number of business still in existence have been shown to have benefited from slavery: "Among the names the UCL project has turned up are the Bank of England, Lloyds, Baring Brothers and P&O."
+A number of businesses still in existence have been shown to have benefited from slavery: "Among the names the UCL project has turned up are the Bank of England, Lloyds, Baring Brothers and P&O."

 Australia

 The centre's work has been considered by scholars, including Catherine Hall, Humphrey McQueen, Clinton Fernandes and C. J. Coventry, in relation to Australian colonial history.
 The Legacies database revealed numerous connections to slavery that had previously been overlooked or unknown.
 For example, the colony (now state) of South Australia may owe its existence to slavery finance, through George Fife Angas and Raikes Currie, who gave large sums of money without which the colony would not have been created in 1836.
 This body of research generated media attention.
 Another Australian state, Victoria, has been shown to have had many former slaveholders and beneficiaries of slavery in its history, a number of whom are recognised in public honours, including place-names and statuary.

 The Australian Dictionary of Biography (ADB) has been criticised for its failure to mention connections to slavery in the biographical entries of notable Australians.
 However, the ADB was as of 2019 undergoing a review that aims to address this and other deficiencies.